salsita/geo-tree/README.md

 coverage tool `istanbul`.
 All `.spec.js` files are in `test` directory.

 There are also two more files in `test` directory:
-* `benchmark.js`: there are some performance related tests, I use this to make sure code updates don't have any negative impact on performance, and
+* `benchmark.js`: there are some performance related tests, I use them to make sure code updates don't have any negative impacts on performance, and
 * `test.js`: where I test ideas, API, ...

-These tests are started in `node`.
+These tests are executed in `node`.

-The unit test coverage reports are generated into `test/coverage` directory, so when editing / building the library yourself, make sure tests still pass, or that you actually add unit tests for new functionality as needed.
+The unit test coverage reports are generated into `test/coverage` directory, so when editing / adding new features to the library yourself, make sure tests still pass, or that you actually add unit tests for new functionality as needed.

 ## API